 Released beginning in January 2018, the Healing in Color series of action briefs summarizes what we learned from young men of color about trauma and what steps can be taken by the organizations and institutions to better meet their needs and promote their healing.

-Youth ALIVE!’s Healing Justice Alliance is a partnership with Cure Violence, NNHVIP and the Berkeley Media Studies Group to provide training and technical assistance to programs around the country that support male survivors of violence.
-As part of that effort, we’ve published several briefs and toolkits to support violence intervention programs:
+From 2015 to 2020, Youth ALIVE!’s Healing Justice Alliance was a partnership with Cure Violence, NNHVIP (now The HAVI) and the Berkeley Media Studies Group to provide training and technical assistance to programs around the country that support male survivors of violence.
+As part of that effort, we published several briefs and toolkits to support violence intervention programs:

 - Best Practices for Training Frontline Violence Intervention Workers (June 2020)

 - How can we best educate others about the impact of violence on boys and young men of color?
 (February 2020)